Z0eDu/3400-group6/meeting_notes.md

 2. We wrote our team contract together.
 Eric documented the contract on the website.
 3. Drew was absent due to a conflict.
 He told us prior to the meeting, so we are okay with it.
 4. Emily uploaded files on google drive.
-5. Ayomi distributed works for the lab 1 report.
+5. Ayomi distributed work for the lab 1 report.